LinkedIn Prospecting: The 2023 Full Guide [+19 Best Strategies]

 1. Define your Ideal Customer Profile & Buyer Persona

-• fastest conversion cycle
+• the fastest conversion cycles

 • highest customer retention

-• highest LTV
+• highest lifetime value (LTV)

-• and who is a preacher for your product.
+• Actively advocates for your product.

 2. Find potential customers

-Once you’ve defined your Ideal Customer Profile and Buyer Personas within, it’s time to discover them on LinkedIn.
+Once you’ve defined your Ideal Customer Profile and Buyer Persona, it’s time to find them on LinkedIn.
+You can use LinkedIn to understand their pain points and keep all communication in one convenient place, from initial contact to follow-ups.

 3. Structure your campaign